CatalaLang/catala-book/src/6-2-commands-workflow.md

   assertion computation.income_tax = $4,000
 ```

-### Command-line interface (CLI) tests
+### Cram testing

-This second flavor of tests provides a means to validate the output of a given
+Cram testing (or CLI testing) provides a means to validate the output of a given
 Catala command, which may be useful in more specific integration scenarios.
 It
 is inspired by the [Cram](https://bitheap.org/cram/) test system, in that a
 single source file includes both the test command and its expected output.